 Competition is fierce out there.

-According to the Small Business Administration, roughly 50% of small businesses fail within 5 years, and only 1/3 make it to 10 years.
+According to the Small Business Administration, roughly 50% of small businesses fail within 5 years, and only one-third make it to 10 years.

 So everything you do to market yourself and nurture your dog walking business matters.